wp-plugins/instagram-followers/readme.txt

 == Description ==

-A simple widget allowing you to show the latest followers of an Instagram account.
+Show off your latest Instagram followers with our simple widget for Wordpress.
+Our tool is easy to use and can be added to any of your widget areas on your website or blog.

-To get started, drag and drop the Instagram Followers Widget into one of your widget areas and then click on the Connect To Instagram button.
+To get started, download and activate our widget from this page or within the Wordpress plugin interface.
+Drag and drop the Instagram Followers Widget into one of your widget areas and then click on the Connect To Instagram button.

-You can find your widget management area under your Appearance menu.
+You can set up your widget in the management area under your Appearance menu.

 == Screenshots ==